mueseb/Carpet_Trapdoors-Fabric/README.md

 Simple mod that disguises iron/wood trapdoors as carpets.

-All trapdoors still behave like carpet vanilla iron/wooden trapdoors.
+All trapdoors still behave like carpet vanilla iron/wooden trapdoors with all functionality.

 Recipe supports all types of wooden trapdoors + iron and all types of carpets.